 I've been a librarian at Saint Michael's since 1996.
 Before coming to Vermont, I was a librarian at Indiana University, and a public librarian at urban libraries in Indianapolis, Indiana and Columbus, Ohio.

-• Presented "The Future is On Demand."
-New England Library Conference.
-Burlington, VT: October 3, 2011.
+"The Future is On Demand."
+New England Library Conference, 3 Oct.
+2011, Burlington, VT.
+Conference Presentation.

-• Presented "Libraries and eBook Readers" with Virgil Fuller.
-Vermont Library Conference.
-Colchester, VT: May 24, 2011.
+"Libraries and eBook Readers" with Virgil Fuller.
+Vermont Library Conference, 24 May 2011, Colchester, VT.
+Conference Presentation.

-• Presented "Reality is What You Make It: Collection Management in Two Vermont Academic Libraries" with Ben Johnson, Vermont Technical College.
-Vermont Library Conference.
-Colchester, VT: May 25, 2010.
+"Reality is What You Make It: Collection Management in Two Vermont Academic Libraries" with Ben Johnson.
+Vermont Library Conference, 25 May 2010, Colchester, VT.
+Conference Presentation.

-In my free time I spend time in the sun, listen to country music, raise two sons with my partner Sandra and throw frisbee for our labradoodle and bichon-poodle.
+In my free time I spend time in the sun, listen to country music, raise two sons with my wife Sandra and walk in the woods with our labradoodle and bichon frise.

-I volunteer at the Chittenden Regional Correctional Facility helping to facilitate the Storybook project - incarcerated moms select children's books and make recordings of themselves reading the books.
+I volunteer at the Chittenden Regional Correctional Facility helping to facilitate the Storybook project (a project of the Lund Family Center's Kids-a-Part program): incarcerated moms select children's books and make recordings of themselves reading the books aloud.
 The books and the recordings are sent as gifts to their children.